As I sit here writing a story about the future of edibles, I’m battling an edible-induced hangover.

 While legalizing dried cannabis and oils have certainly presented challenges—the supply shortage and quality of product to name a couple—edibles are a whole different beast.
 There are concerns about dosage, food safety, lack of public education, and, of course, keeping them out of the hands of children.
 The payoff is an industry predicted to be worth $5 billion in the US and Canada by 2022—four times what it was in 2017, according to ArcView Market Research, a firm that collects data on the cannabis industry.

 Canada’s approach to regulating edibles will be cautious.
 Proposed regulations from Health Canada indicate that the federal government wants to impose a limit of 10 milligrams of THC per package for edible cannabis in solid and beverage forms; a limit of 10 mg of THC per unit for ingestible extracts and 1,000 mg per package; plain, child-resistant packaging; a ban on mixing with alcohol or nicotine and on having elements that people would associate with alcohol; and a ban on products that are appealing to kids.
 Ten milligrams of THC is considered a pretty low dose—it’s easy to find black market edibles that are 100 mg of THC per dose.
-US states that have legalized recreational weed, such as California, Washington, and Colorado have 10-milligram THC limits for a single serving—e.g. one gummy—but packages can contain multiple servings.
-California has moved to ban edibles featuring faces and animals, humans, and gummies.
-Washington has cracked down on the shapes and colors allowed.
+US states that have legal recreational weed, such as California, Washington, and Colorado have 10-milligram THC limits for a single serving—e.g. one gummy—but packages can contain multiple servings.
+California has moved to ban edibles featuring faces and animals, humans, and gummies and Washington has cracked down on the shapes and colours allowed.

 Here’s a breakdown of what to expect from the nascent edibles industry.

 While gummies are the most popular edible items in legal US states, several companies are betting big on cannabis beverages.
 Constellation Brands, producer of Corona beer, invested $5 billion for a 38 percent stake in Canadian weed giant Canopy, with plans to introduce a line of infused drinks and other products.
 Meanwhile, Molson Coors has paired up with Quebec licensed producer Hexo Corp. to launch Truss, a line of weed drinks.
+BC-based licensed producer Tilray has partnered with Budweiser producer Anheuser-Busch InBev to research THC and CBD drinks in Canada, with each company investing $50 million in the venture.

 Dooma Wendschuh, 42, founder of weed beer producer Province Brands seems mildly offended when I tell him some people think the idea of combining weed and beer is gross.